-The petitioners further argue that the government decision has no equal, open, clear and written criteria.
-The criteria on which the classification is based are unclear; sometimes they are geographic and sometimes they are socioeconomic. . . .
-In any case, it is difficult to find a connection between the criteria stated by the respondent and the manner of implementing them de facto, especially with regard to towns from the Arab sector. . . .
-The petitioners argue that government decision no. 3292 is discriminatory and unlawful, since it distinguishes unjustifiably between Jewish towns and non-Jewish towns, and especially with regard to Arab towns.
+The petitioners further argue that the Government resolution has no equal, open, clear, and written criteria.
+The criteria on which the classification is based are unclear; sometimes they are geographic and sometimes socioeconomic….
+In any case, it is difficult to find a connection between the criteria stated by the respondent and the manner of implementing them de facto, especially with regard to towns from the Arab sector….
+The petitioners argue that Government Resolution 3292 is discriminatory and unlawful because it distinguishes unjustifiably between Jewish towns and non-Jewish towns, and especially with regard to Arab towns.

 Act II: The Court and the Liberal Moment of 2006